-Rangers bid a reported B£350,000 for the Northern Ireland international but their offer has fallen short of Kilmarnock’s valuation of the 23-year-old, who is out of contract in the summer.
+Rangers made a reported bid of B£350,000 for the Northern Ireland international but their offer has fallen short of Kilmarnock’s valuation of the 23-year-old, who is out of contract in the summer of 2019.

 Rangers hope to complete the loan signing of Jason Cummings on Monday and have also opened talks over a potential loan deal for Norwich and Scotland defender Russell Martin.

-Cummings arrived in Glasgow on Sunday night ahead of a medical after being left out of the Nottingham Forest squad for Saturday’s defeat by Aston Villa in Aitor Karanka’s first match since replacing Mark Warburton as manager.
+Cummings arrived in Glasgow on Sunday night ahead of a medical after being left out of the Nottingham Forest squad for Saturday’s defeat by Aston Villa, Aitor Karanka’s first match since replacing Mark Warburton as boss.

 The 22-year-old has scored four goals in 10 starts and seven substitute appearances since leaving Hibernian for Forest in the summer.

-Martin, 32, has not featured for Norwich since a 4-0 defeat by Millwall on August 26 and subsequently lost his place in the Scotland squad.
+Martin, 32, has not featured for Norwich since a 4-0 defeat to Millwall on August 26 and subsequently lost his place in the Scotland squad.

 Rangers also made an enquiry over Hamilton midfielder Greg Docherty last week.

-Murty integrated new signings Jamie Murphy and Sean Goss in his squad during a week-long training camp in Florida with Andy Halliday and Michael O’Halloran also both featuring during two victories over Brazilian opposition.
+Graeme Murty integrated new signings Jamie Murphy and Sean Goss in his Light Blues squad during a week-long training camp in Florida, with Andy Halliday and Michael O’Halloran also both featuring during two victories over Brazilian opposition.